Code-Institute-Submissions/https-github.com-FullstackSammy-gnarly-skate-school/README.md

 [Live site](https://fullstacksammy.github.io/gnarly-skate-school/)

 The Gnarly Skate School is a private skateboarding school.
-And the website is a place where you can read about the school and sign up to book a lesson and to have your kids and even you learn skateboaring in all its forms.
+And the website is a place where you can read about the school and sign up to book a lesson and to have your kids or you learn skateboaring in all its forms.
 We teach people of all ages and of all skill levels.
 We offer a safe environment, progress and a lot of fun!

 This website is a one-page website with 4 differents sections.
 On this website, you as a user will be able to find a beautiful header with navigation, information about the school and pictures.
 The type of lessons we provide and a sign up form.